Brettmett/Divvy_Bikeshare_Chicago/README.md

     * 5. Upload to SQL database

 #### Notebook: 01_get_geodata_districts_chicago
 Creating a GeoPandas GeoDataFrame for all districts of Chicago.
-These shapely Polygon will be the basis for any interactive maps of Chicago i will be creating in this Project.
+These shapely Polygons will be the basis for any interactive maps of Chicago i will be creating in this Project.

     * 1. Loading data into DataFrame
     * 2. Cleaning Data